ahmadjaved18/jarvis/README.md

 Most assistants answer questions.

-Jarvis was built to feel more like a true personal AI companion — one that understands context, interacts through voice, and provides visibility into what it is doing as it works.
+Jarvis was built to feel more like a true personal AI companion — one that understands context, interacts through voice, and gives visibility into what it is doing as it works.

 The goal is not just conversation.

 The goal is assistance.

+---

+## Highlights

+* Voice-first interaction
+* Context-aware conversations
+* Real-time information retrieval
+* Calendar assistance
+* Email assistance
+* Natural voice responses
+* Live system awareness
+* Iron Man-inspired visual design

 ---